The breakdown of weak null singularities inside black holes: Introduction

-In view of the mathematical evidence in favor of the generic character of weak null singularities, the \textit{necessity} of the occurrence in collapse of $r=0$ singularities on part of the boundary, ironically, becomes subject to questioning: do weak null singularities necessarily ``break down'' in finite retarded time, and a new type of (presumably stronger) singularity takes over ?
+In view of the mathematical evidence in favor of the generic character of weak null singularities, the \textit{necessity} of the occurrence in collapse of $r=0$ singularities on part of the boundary, ironically, becomes subject to questioning: do weak null singularities necessarily ``break down'' in finite retarded time, and a new type of (presumably stronger) singularity takes over?
 Or, on the contrary, is it possible in some cases that they subsist up to the center of symmetry and close off the space-time, as depicted in the Penrose diagram of Figure \ref{Fig3} ?
-This is not a mute point, since in the \textit{two-ended} case, the Cauchy horizon closes-off the space-time for a large class of dynamical solutions, see \cite{Mihalisnospacelike} and section \ref{twoended}.
+This is not a moot point, since in the \textit{two-ended} asymptotically flat case, the Cauchy horizon closes-off the space-time for a large class of dynamical solutions, as depicted in Figure~\ref{Figure5}, see also section~\ref{twoended}.

-In the present paper, we carry out the first global study of the black hole interior for the simplest model in which this question makes sense, namely the gravitational collapse of a charged scalar field, governed by the Einstein--Maxwell--Klein--Gordon equations in spherical symmetry:
+In the present paper, we carry out the first global study of the black hole interior what can be seen as the simplest model in which this question makes sense, namely the gravitational collapse of a charged scalar field, governed by the Einstein--Maxwell--Klein--Gordon equations in spherical symmetry:

 which feature a scalar field $\phi$ of charge $q_0 \neq 0$ and of mass $m^2 \geq 0$ and $D_{\mu}= \nabla_{\mu}+iq_0 A_{\mu}$ is the gauge derivative.
-This model has been extensively studied c.f.\ \cite{HodPiran1}, \cite{HodPiran2}, \cite{Kommemi}, \cite{KonoplyaZhidenko}, \cite{OrenPiran}.
+This model has been extensively studied c.f.\ \cite{HodPiran1,HodPiran2,Kommemi,KonoplyaZhidenko,OrenPiran}.
 In the present paper, we consider solutions with one-ended asymptotically flat initial data, diffeomorphic to $\RR^3$, as they model black holes arising from gravitational collapse.

-Our main result in this context can be summarized as follows: \begin{thmunb} In the spherical collapse of a charged scalar field, weak null singularities \underline{necessarily} break down. \end{thmunb}
+Our main result in this context is summarized in layman's terms as such: \begin{thmunb} In the spherical collapse of a charged scalar field, weak null singularities \underline{necessarily} break down. \end{thmunb}

+Therefore, a weakly singular Cauchy horizon can never close off the space-time, so the Penrose diagram of Figure \ref{Fig3} is ruled out in the presence of a weak null singularity.